hanapely/hanapely/README.md

 - i often wont int first bcuz im shy, sorri
 - im usually at the spawn, bakery and soemtimes docks
 - english isnt my first language so yuhh i make a lot of mistakes sorri.
-- i always afk or offtab for some reasons too! so whisp or add me to int
+- i always afk or offtab! so whisp or add me to int
 - no, no dni bcuz idc.yall can int w me
 # thanks for reading these !! luvyall mwa
 ![](https://autism.crd.co/assets/images/gallery01/eaa23659_original.jpg?v=d6547f5c)